laravel/docs/migrations.md

         $table->increments('id');
     });

-Of course, when creating the table, you may use any of the schema builder's [column methods](#creating-columns) to define the table's columns.
+When creating the table, you may use any of the schema builder's [column methods](#creating-columns) to define the table's columns.

 #### Checking For Table / Column Existence